Health Care Insurance

 Types of Copays

 You may be responsible for one or more of the federally mandated copays VA is required to charge.
-Veterans who are Service-Connected 10% or greater are not required to pay a copay for inpatient or outpatient care medical care.Health Savings Accounts (HSA) cannot be utilized to make VA copays.
+Veterans who are Service-Connected 10% or greater are not required to pay a copay for inpatient or outpatient care medical care.Health Savings Accounts (HSAs) can be used to make VA first party copayments.

 Because copay rates may change annually, they are published separately.
 Current year rates can be obtained at any VA health care facility or at our website: